daronphang/coding_resources/_CSS/positioning.md

 ### Absolute

 Position an element based on its closest positioned ancestor/parent position. **Does not take up space as elements are removed from the flow of elements on the page**.
-If there is no parent, it will position based on <html> element i.e. relative to the page itself.
+If there is no parent, it will position based on <html> element i.e. relative to the page itself. **For children elements to have positioning of "absolute", parent is required to have position as either "relative" or "absolute"**.
+Take note that when an element has position relative/absolute, it will be placed on top of any element with "static" positioning.

 ### Example